bwyogatama/gem5-workshop-blog/blog.md

 # Enabling Multi-GPU Support in gem5

----
-title:  "Enabling Multi-GPU Support in gem5"
-author: Bobbi W. Yogatama, Matthew D. Sinclair, and Michael M. Swift
+Bobbi W. Yogatama, Matthew D. Sinclair, and Michael M. Swift.
-date:   2020-05-30
----

-% title
-% author(s) (separated by semicolons)
-% date
+The University of Wisconsin-Madison

 ## Introduction